|

 A direct connection to the mount is superior because there is

-less chance for flexure, plus it gets the CoG of the telescope
+less flexure and it gets the CoG of the telescope closer to the

 |